 St. Clement Parish is located in beautiful historic Lakewood, Ohio on Lincoln Avenue (just north of I-90 west).
-It established on April 27, 1922, to help meet the needs of Lakewood’s growing Catholic population.
+It was established on April 27, 1922, to help meet the needs of Lakewood’s growing Catholic population.
 The parish celebrated its first Mass in the lower-level of the new church building on December 25, 1922.
 The upper-church was completed by April of 1923 and the first Mass celebrated there on Easter Day, April 1, 1923.

-In September of 1924, St. Clement School opened its doors to 350 students under the direction of the Sisters of St. Joseph.
+In September 1924, St. Clement School opened its doors to 350 students under the direction of the Sisters of St. Joseph.
 Our 1927 addition to the school more than doubled its original size with eight rooms and a gymnasium.
 In 1947, a convent was built on church premises for 18 Sisters of St. Joseph.
 In 1958, six more classrooms were added onto the thriving school.
-In September of 1958 another addition of six classrooms was built which comprised the junior high.
-After many successful years of providing quality Catholic education to its children, St. Clement School merged with the schools of St. Luke and St. James parishes in August of 2005 to become Lakewood Catholic Academy serving kindergarten through 8th grade.
+In September 1958 another addition of six classrooms was built which comprised the junior high.
+After many successful years of providing quality Catholic education to its children, St. Clement School merged with the St. Luke and St. James parish schools in August 2005 to become Lakewood Catholic Academy serving kindergarten through 8th grade.
 In 2020 our convent and school buildings were demolished.

 St. Clement continues the tradition of offering multiple and varied opportunities for spiritual growth and social interaction under the leadership of Father Joseph Workman.
 Father Workman was appointed January 1, 2010; and, on February 6, was installed as the 7th pastor of St. Clement Parish by Bishop Richard Lennon.